 Convergence Fellowship Program

-AGI Economic Policy Fellowship: Spring 2025
+AI Economic Policy Fellowship: Spring 2025

 We organized a 12-week intensive research program, focused on designing policy interventions for the upcoming AI economic transition.